In this new article, we are delving into the ever-growing world of social media and offer you our 9 marketing etiquette social media rules.

 It is obviously easier to just send out a headline of a relevant article with a link from a share button, but if you really want to add value, add some content from your post that will engage the reader.
 Use up all the character space you’re allowed to use.

 5 – Make sure the people you Add or Follow are relevant to your niche

 Make sure particularly on Twitter that the people you follow are relevant to you or you just going to see a lot of posts that mean nothing to you and it will devalue what you’re trying to achieve.

-Stick with those who you can bring value to you.
-Example your promoting home-based business and you have someone who adds you who is promoting a different home-based business, so your niche market is the same.
+Stick with those who can bring value to you.
+For example, you are promoting a home-based business and you have someone who adds you who is promoting a different home-based business, so your niche market is the same.
 That would be a good reciprocal add, whereas someone who is tweeting or sharing recipes is not such a good reciprocal add.
 You can also set up some niche Twitter lists to categorize your followers to produce niche feeds

 6 – Avoid automation if possible